KDL-umass/CausalGPSLC.jl/docs/src/index.md

 ## Individual Treatment Effect (ITE)

-A contribution of the original GPSLC paper is to produce accurate individual treatment effect conditioned on observed data, using inferred values of latent confounders determined by given structure.
+A contribution of the original GP-SLC paper is to produce accurate individual treatment effect estimates, conditioned on the observed data and using the inferred values of the latent confounders as determined by the provided structure.

 ```@docs
 sampleITE